chrisgrieser/nvim-rip-substitute/README.md

 may want to disable this setting.

 **Filetype**
-The plugin sets the filetype `rip-substitute`.
+The popup window uses the filetype `rip-substitute`.
+This can be useful, for instance, to disable auto-pairing plugins in the popup window.

 ## Limitations
 - `--multiline` and various other flags are not supported yet.